 Approval of the say-on-pay proposal requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
 Because your vote is advisory, it will not be binding on the Board or the Company.
 However, the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.
 Under New York Stock Exchange rules, if your broker holds your shares in its name, your broker is not permitted to vote your shares with respect to the say-on-pay proposal if your broker does not receive voting instructions from you.
-Abstentions are entitled to vote on this proposal and therefore will have the same effect as a negative vote on this proposal.
-Broker non-votes will have no impact on the proposal since they are not considered shares entitled to vote on the proposal.
+Abstentions and broker non-votes are entitled to vote at the Annual Meeting and therefore will have the same effect as a negative vote on this proposal.